DryStoneGarden

 The Devil's Talus

 The base of the cliff has the world’s coolest talus in my opinion.
-My crew was so well trained/indoctrinated that their first comment was how great these pieces would be for making steps.
-The park service doesn’t let you climb on the talus, let alone build with it.
+My crew was so well trained/indoctrinated that their first comment was how great these pieces would be for building steps.
+The park service doesn’t even let you climb on the talus, though, let alone build with it.

 The Devils Patio